Here’s How to Get Rid of Razor Bumps from Shaving

 Plus, how to prevent them from even forming in the first place.

-Summer is approaching and soon you may be plagued by pesky red bumps all over your body.
+Summer is approaching and soon you may be plagued by strawberry skin or pesky red bumps all over your body.
 No, not mosquito bites—razor bumps.
 Even if you’re shaving properly and using these methods to prevent shaving hazards like razor burn, you still may find yourself wondering how to get rid of razor bumps.

 What are razor bumps?